phkaiser13/PeitchGIT/docs/introduction.md

-# Introduction to gitph
+# Introduction to phgit

-Welcome to the official documentation for `gitph`, the polyglot assistant for Git & DevOps Workflows.
-This documentation is designed to help you understand, use, and extend the `gitph` tool.
+Welcome to the official documentation for `phgit`, the polyglot assistant for Git & DevOps Workflows.
+This documentation is designed to help you understand, use, and extend the `phgit` tool.